yalmip/yalmip.github.io/_posts/2018-09-12-equalityinuncertainty.md

    19660
 ````

 This simple rule leads to a massively improved worst-case capital cost.
-Can we improve it by not just restocking exactly the sold items plus or minus , but optimize over this law?
-Let us try a simple generalizations
+Can we improve it by not just restocking exactly the sold items plus or minus some fixed term, but optimize over this policy?
+Let us try a simple generalizations with a linear decision rule using all past sales.

 ````matlab
 sdpvar s1 s2 s3 s4 s5 s6 s7 s8 s9 s10